Gadji-M/PoolSeq_OMIcsTouch/README.md

 ##### Hi there 👋 😁

 I'm a PhD student in Cameroon.
-I'm currently working on evolutionary genomic to identify signatures of positive selection associated to resistance escalation in major malaria vectors.
+I'm currently working on multiOMICs data to identify signatures of positive selection associated to resistance escalation in major malaria vectors.
 Shell, python and R scripts below described the pipeline used for the analyses and visualization of the Poolseq GWAS data.

 ## [Features](#section-1)